Find Trade Colleges

 Find Schools Near

-Position Description Operate a variety of drills such as rotary, churn, and pneumatic to tap sub-surface water and salt deposits, to remove core samples during mineral exploration or soil testing, and to facilitate the use of explosives in mining or construction.
+Occupation Description Operate a variety of drills such as rotary, churn, and pneumatic to tap sub-surface water and salt deposits, to remove core samples during mineral exploration or soil testing, and to facilitate the use of explosives in mining or construction.
 May use explosives.
 Includes horizontal and earth boring machine operators.

-Things an Earth Driller Should Know How to Do
+What Every Earth Driller Should Know

 Operation Monitoring: Watching gauges, dials, or other indicators to make sure a machine is working properly.